 If there is no adjoining unallocated space on the right side of the system drive partition, you'll receive an error message: There is not enough usable space for this operation.
 In this case, EaseUS Partition Master will be the best choice.

-This page covers three reliable free partition manager for Windows 7 users to manage partition.
+This page covers three reliable free partition managers for Windows 7 users to manage partition.
 If you prefer an advanced partition manager, EaseUS Partition Master is recommended.

 Free Windows 7 Partition Manager FAQs